JohnPulse/iptv-epg/README.md

 ## Updates

-EPG generation and publication are updated daily.
+The EPG is generated and published daily.

 ## Privacy & Security